infinum/design-handbook/Design process/Design sprint/Intro.md

 - redesign of a mobile or web app

 As well as it's important to set the project in the right direction, a sprint also creates a valuable friendly bond in the team.

-You can find all the relevant details in 🗝 [this presentation](https://drive.google.com/file/d/15YMcpYcEA70kMoDTQcWRtCz3az-LHE2v/view?usp=sharing).